Square Root Calculator – Free √ Cube Root & Nth Root Calculator | Step-by-Step Solutions

 4

-Repeat steps 2–3 until the desired decimal precision is reached.
+Repeat steps 2–3 until the value stabilises to the desired precision.

 1